Avokadoen/ecez/README.md

 ## Features

 As mentioned, the current state of the API is very much Work in Progress (WIP).
 The framework is to some degree functional and can be played with.
-Current *implemented* features are
+Current *implemented* features are:

 ### Compile time based and type safe API
 Zig's comptime feature is utilized to perform static reflection on the usage of the API to validate usage and report useful messages to the user (in theory :)).